yschoe/yschoe.github.io/_posts/2021-03-03-Consciousness-prior---Bengio-group.markdown

 ---
 layout: post
-title:  "Consciousness prior - Bengio group"
+title:  "[Consiousness][Choe] Consciousness prior - Bengio group"
 date:   March 3, 2021
 categories: none
 ---

 Interesting papers from the Bengio group.

  Note: When Bengio says "conscious", he means "conscious, as in conscious and deliberate effort", not "I feel like this or that kind of conscious".
+See our publications on consciousness: [/pub_topic/#Predictive](/pub_topic/#Predictive).